samcarsonx/goxlr-py/docs/examples/index.rst

 Paging
 ------

 This is an experimental implementation of paging faders using a json configuration.
+Uses the effects buttons to switch pages.

 .. literalinclude:: paging.py
    :language: python